react-dnd/react-dnd/packages/docsite/markdown/docs/04 Using Decorators/DropTarget.md

 ### Parameters

 - **`types`**: Required.
-A string, an ES6 symbol, an array of either, or a function that returns either of those, given component's `props`.
+A string, a symbol, an array of either, or a function that returns either of those, given component's `props`.
 This drop target will only react to the items produced by the [drag sources](/docs/api/drag-source) of the specified type or types.
 Read the [overview](/docs/overview) to learn more about the items and types.

 - **`spec`**: Required.
 A plain JavaScript object with a few allowed methods on it.
 It describes how the drop target reacts to the drag and drop events.
 See the drop target specification described in detail in the next section.